Chart Color Schemes

 Infrastructure

-Frankston North has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Frankston North has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified six projects that may impact this region.
+The performance of a local area is significantly influenced by changes to its infrastructure, major projects, and planning initiatives.
+AreaSearch has identified six projects that are expected to impact the area.
 Notable projects include the Frankston to Baxter Rail Upgrade, Compass Business Park, Frankston Basketball and Gymnastics Stadium Redevelopment, and 8A Klauer Street Industrial Development.
-The following list details those likely most relevant.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.